mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 The output from a manual [user sync][user-sync] can show you what happens when GitLab tries to sync its users against LDAP.

-Once you've run the following in the [rails console](#rails-console), find a user with their DN or email.

 ```ruby
 Rails.logger.level = Logger::DEBUG

 LdapSyncWorker.new.perform
 ```